Mediterranean migrant deaths reach record

 - Many migrants have died trying to reach Italy from Libya

-(CNN)This year has become the deadliest yet for migrants crossing the Mediterranean bound for Europe, the UN refugee agency said Wednesday.
+(CNN)This year has become the deadliest for migrants crossing the Mediterranean bound for Europe, the UN refugee agency said Wednesday, with those seeking to make the journey from Libya at greatest risk.

-"We can now confirm that at least 3,800 people have died, making 2016 the deadliest ever," UNHCR spokesman William Spindler wrote on Twitter.
+"We can now confirm that at least 3,800 people have died, making 2016 the deadliest ever," William Spindler, a spokesman for the UN High Commissioner for Refugees, wrote on Twitter.

-According to UN Radio, 3,771 lives were lost during the whole of 2015, the previous record number.
+According to UN Radio, 3,771 lives were lost during 2015, the previous highest number.

-Many of the migrants concerned have sought to travel from Libya, on the North African coast, to Italian shores, the United Nations said.
+"This is the worst we have seen," Spindler told journalists at a briefing Tuesday in Geneva, Switzerland, as the grim record for 2016 loomed.

+"The high loss of life comes despite a large overall fall this year in the number of people seeking to cross the Mediterranean to Europe."

+"From one death for every 269 arrivals last year, in 2016 the likelihood of dying has spiraled to one in 88," Spindler said.

+On what's known as the Central Mediterranean route between Libya and Italy, "the likelihood of dying is even higher, at one death for every 47 arrivals," he said.

-Libya is a popular jumping-off point for migrants seeking to reach Europe from North Africa via what is known as the Central Mediterranean route.
+Libya is a popular jumping-off point for migrants seeking to reach Europe from North Africa.
 Smuggling networks are well established there, and the lack of an effective central government makes the job of traffickers easier.

 But the crossing can be treacherous, with too many migrants -- some fleeing war or persecution, others seeking a better life -- crammed into what are often barely seaworthy boats.